jeevakalaiselvam/docker-cicd-github-travis-aws/README.md

     #Listening to Test Suite on already built container
     docker-compose up
-    docker ps #Grab the container image from there docker run -it CONTAINER_IMAGE npm run test
+    docker ps #Grab the container image from here docker run -it CONTAINER_IMAGE npm run test

     #Using services in docker-compose.yml to configure and listen for Test Suite
     docker-compose up --build
     docker container ls //To check the new containers running

+### Creating Production Version for the React Application

+    #Application needs PROD SERVER to serve production bundled application build
+    #Create Dockerfile for production